Goutte/godot-addon-ginja/README.md

 ### ANTLR

 Needs `gdscript` templates and runtime first.
-404 for now.
+Those are `404` for now.

 ### CUSTOM